gomberg5264/Live-Stocks-App/readme.md

 # LIVESTOCKS

-A LiveStocks app with real-time stock data using react, redux
+A live stocks app with real-time stock data using react, redux

 ![liveStocks](./live-stock-app.png)